effektif/admin-docs/docs/starting.rst

 ---------
 Before starting Effektif, use the following checklist to make sure everything is setup properly.

-* Oracle Java 8 or Oracle Java 7 is installed
+* Oracle Java 8 is installed
-* Apache Tomcat 7 is installed
+* Apache Tomcat 8 is installed

     * the Java options are configured